 Exploring the water together is fun, but the group size is kept manageable.
 The maximum size group is 12, with an expert guide for every six paddlers.

 If your schedule is tight, go for the half-day option, which departs twice daily and gives you 3 full hours of paddling plus the scenic water taxi ride to and from Tutka Bay.
 Time does fly by quickly, so if you can manage a full day, it’s worth it.
 You’ll make a full loop of the bay, enjoying 7 hours of kayaking with a stop at a scenic beach to enjoy your self-packed lunch.

-Fishing is such a part of the Alaska scene, and it’s super fun to reel in a 30-40 lb salmon while you’re right on top of the water!
-The kayak fishing tours are also available in half-day or full-day options and is limited to people 13 and older.
+Fishing is such a part of the Alaska scene, and it’s super fun to reel in a 30-40 lb halibut while you’re right on top of the water!
+Kayak fishing is available in half-day or full-day options and is limited to people 13 and older.
 You’ll sit on top of your wide, sturdy kayak, which is more stable than fishing from a canoe.
 Troll for halibut, salmon, cod and rockfish, which are abundant in this rich ecosystem teeming with marine life.
-Hook a big one and you may go for a thrilling little ride, but don’t but don’t worry: you won’t get pulled out of the kayak.
+Hook a big halibut and you may go for a thrilling little ride, but don’t but don’t worry: you won’t get pulled out of the kayak.
 Please note: A water taxi to and from Tutka Bay is included.
 All fishing equipment and necessary kayak gear is provided, although you will need to purchase your fishing license and King salmon stamp in advance.
 Halibut fishing picks up in May and salmon fishing picks up in July, so book your adventure accordingly.
 You will adventure and fish on your own on these are unguided half-day or full-day kayak fishing adventures.

 More about Just Add Water Adventures